angrave/Moodle-mbz-to-excel/README.md

 * Data across multiple course section instances is aggregated together
 * Similar object types across all components is aggregatedinto a single Excel table
 * Input source can be the original mbz archive file, or the archive file already expanded as a list of xml files in multiple subdirectories.

+## Citations

+In a presentation, report or paper please recognise and acknowledge the the use of this software.
+Please contact angrave@illinois.edu for a Bibliography citation.
+For presentations, the following is sufficient

+MBZ-XML-TO-EXCEL (https://github.com/angrave/Moodle-mbz-to-excel) by Lawrence Angrave.
+MBZ-XML-TO-EXCEL is an iLearn project, supported by an Institute of Education Sciences Award R305A180211

+If also using Geo-IP data, please cite IP2Location.
+For example, "This report uses geo-ip location data from IP2Location.com"

 ## Use